hermanmak/google-stt-nlp-verint-adaptor/README.md

 This adaptor is not official and is provided for anyone to use.
 No SLA is provided.

 # Setup
-1) Provide a service key for this script to call Google Cloud APIs.
+1) Generate a service account from the Google Cloud Console, it should provide you with a JSON key file.
-2) Input audio clip can be provided via local path or a Google Cloud Storage bucket ie gs://YOURFILELOCATION
+2) Place the JSON key file in any directory and replace the `PROJECTID` and `YOURKEYLOCATION` with your values.
+3) Input audio clip supported is FLAC.
+4) Provide a Google Cloud Storage Bucket location `gs://YOURFILELOCATION` or a local path.
-3) Run `node index.js`
+5) Run `node index.js`

-# Test
+# Optional
-1) enable debugging by setting isDebugMode=true
+1) Enable debugging mode for Console output logging by setting isDebugMode=true.